≡ Menu

 Life insurance dividends are not guaranteed, but many of the top whole life insurance companies have paid a dividend for over 100 years straight.

-The dividend is considered return of premium, so no taxes are due.
-The dividend can be taken as cash or reinvested into the policy’s cash account via paid up additions to increase the cash value and death benefit.
+The dividend is considered a return of premium, so no taxes are due.
+The dividend can be taken as cash or reinvested into the policy’s cash account via paid-up additions to increase the cash value and death benefit.

 Universal Life

-Universal life insurance is a type of permanent life insurance that provides coverage for the policyholder’s entire lifetime.
+Universal life insurance is a type of permanent life insurance that covers the policyholder’s entire lifetime.
 It combines the protection of a traditional life insurance policy with the flexibility and potential cash value accumulation of a savings or investment component.

 Universal life insurance policies typically have a premium payment structure that is flexible and adjustable, allowing the policyholder to adjust the premium payments or coverage amount within certain limits.

 The policy’s cash value component earns a tax-deferred interest rate, which is credited to the policy’s cash value account.
-The policyholder can use the cash value for a variety of purposes, such as paying premiums, borrowing against the policy, or taking withdrawals.
+The policyholder can use the cash value for various purposes, such as paying premiums, borrowing against the policy, or taking withdrawals.

 Universal life insurance policies generally have a guaranteed death benefit, which means that the policy’s beneficiaries will receive the full death benefit amount specified in the policy, regardless of any changes in the policy’s cash value or the policyholder’s health.